hoop71/RESTless-London/README.md

 tl;dr: The N+1 problem occurs when the server executes more round trips to the datastore for related or nested data than necessary resulting in inefficiencies and longer load times.

+## About Me

+- Senior Frontend Software Engineer at Seaspan Corp
+- Denver, CO
+- Love travel, tennis, and being efficient
+- mhooper72.com

+## Lets look at an example

 ## What does our data look like?

 ###

-We have an sqllite3 DB with sequalize for our ORM.
+We have an sqlite3 DB with sequalize for our ORM.
 It's 2 simple tables as seen below, one with SolarSystems that has a one-to-many relationship with Planets

 ### SolarSystems